Thelma-dot/Electrical-3/NETLIFY_DEPLOYMENT.md

 If you encounter issues:
 1. Check Netlify deployment logs
-2. Verify Vercel backend status
+2. Verify Render backend status
 3. Check browser console for errors
 4. Ensure all configuration files are present